Like every other category in your life, gifts need to be budgeted for too.

 Brainstorm any one-off occasions you might need to make a budget for in the coming year.
 Weddings and baby showers are an excellent example of gift costs that will ebb and flow with your situation in life.
 Even if you’re looking for wedding gifts on a budget, you’ll need to set aside some money if you can.

 5. Adjust as Needed

 Do you have enough money in your budget to give gifts the way you want?
-If you’re working with a fixed number then you’ll have to borrow from different categories to make things work.
+If you’re working with a fixed number, then you’ll have to borrow from different categories to make things work.
 Can you make a homemade gift for grandparents and move that money to the kids’ budget?
-Are you able to do an inexpensive family outing in lieu of an expensive gift for your child’s birthday?
+Are you able to do an inexpensive family outing instead of an expensive gift for your child’s birthday?

 6. Get the Whole Family on Board

 You could suggest a family gift exchange where everyone brings only one gift, or only buying for the family’s children.
-As for your immediate family, if there’s going to be major changes you should talk about that now too.
-Let kids know in advance so their expectations can be managed, and have a talk with your partner about creative ways to give gifts to each other.
+As for your immediate family, if there are going to be major changes, you should talk about that now too.
+Let kids know in advance so their expectations can be managed, and talk with your partner about creative ways to give each other gifts.

 7. Make It Happen

 Kids, especially, change their mind 100 times about what they want or are interested in.
 If you buy something for a December birthday in July, they might not even like that thing anymore.
 Then you’re out money or giving something disappointing.

 Just because you’re on a budget doesn’t mean that you gift giving has to suffer that much.
 There are ways to stretch a gift giving budget!